 IT security can be explored from two primary angles – virtual and physical.
 With data centers, since they will be the actual location of your servers, start out by considering the physical component.
 Barbara advises that data centers be housed in “a standalone building with at least a 20-foot, fenced perimeter and a secure, cool core of servers.”
 She recommends that the location not be directly adjacent to your office.
 It should also contain standard measures such as surveillance cameras and security guards.
 There should be two points of entry.
 Access should be granted by photo ID.

 Employees at the data center should all be trained for emergency situations (rather than being reliant on managers or specialists).
-Emergency protocol should include the usage of back-up generators and immediate, crucial data back-up to another location.
-There should also be servers available at a different data center that can be made available if disaster strikes (such as a hot-air balloon crash or an organized infiltration by thousands of Romanian cyber-sparrows).
+The emergency protocol should include the usage of backup generators and immediate, crucial data back up to another location.
+In case of a natural disaster such as flooding or a hurricane, there should also be servers at a different data center that can be made available until the Water and Mold Restoration Services completes their inspection and mitigation task.
 The data center should receive electrical power from two different sources so that uptime is maintained in the event of a blackout or brownout.

 In the event of a number of problems occurring at the same time, make sure you are protected, at least beyond a single redundancy (bare minimum, 2N or N+2).
 William writes, “Your critical IT infrastructure operates in a world where utility outages or equipment failures happen.”
 Make sure that you have multiple layers of protection.